nina-nauwelaerts/Moxidectin-Model/README.md

 Whole-body PBPK model of moxidectin.
 The aim of the current PBPK model development was to establish a PBPK model for moxidectin to evaluate its use in tuberculosis.

 ## Repository files
 Within this repository, we share a whole-body PBPK model of moxidectin.
 The model was developed using data of 3 clinical studies (dosing range 3-36 mg).
-The PK-Sim project file contains simulations and the observed data of all clinical studies used for model development and evaluation.
+The PK-Sim snapshot file contains simulations and the observed data of all clinical studies used for model development and evaluation.

 ## Code of conduct
 Everyone interacting in the Open Systems Pharmacology community (codebases, issue trackers, chat rooms, mailing lists etc...) is expected to follow the Open Systems Pharmacology [code of conduct](https://github.com/Open-Systems-Pharmacology/Suite/blob/master/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).